 A fully-electric Range Rover is set to premiere in 2024 as Land Rover embraces new Reimagine strategy, bringing full-time zero tailpipe emissions driving to the Range Rover for the first time.

 The new luxury SUV is available in SE, HSE and Autobiography models.

 A First Edition will be available throughout the first year of production, based on the Autobiography and featuring a unique specification.
 It is exclusively available in a Sunset Gold Satin finish, among a choice of five exterior colours.

 When is the Range Rover available?

-The all-new Range Rover is available to configure now and will be released in 2022, with an all-electric variant appearing in 2024.
+The all-new Range Rover is available to configure and order now, with an all-electric variant appearing in 2024.